 Read the “National Anti-Poverty Plan for Canada” at cpj.ca/FedPlan.

-The Dignity for All Campaign will be traveling across Canada this year to present workshops and trainings on how to engage with the Anti-Poverty Plan.
+The Dignity for All Campaign will be travelling across Canada this year to present workshops and training on how to engage with the Anti-Poverty Plan.